Finally, a guide dedicated to the art of trash picking and dumpster diving.

-This guide is about the art of dumpster diving and trash picking.
 Contrary to popular belief, trash picking and dumpster diving are NOT solely for poor people.
 I’ve found some great shit in the trash.
-Depending on where you look, you can find anything, from computers to household knickknacks to DVD players to flatscreen TVs.
-I shit you not, when I was 16, I had a network of like 5 trash-picked computers in my room.
-It would have been 6, but my dad nearly had an aneurysm and told me to get rid of some of them.
+Depending on where you look, you can find anything from computers to household knickknacks to DVD players to flat screen TVs.
+I shit you not, when I was 16, I had a network of like five trash-picked computers in my room.
+It would have been six, but my dad nearly had an aneurysm and told me to get rid of some of them.

-Back in Philly, my little cousin and I would go out every night before trash day with a shopping cart and load up.
-The best part is, with the invention of sites like Craigslist, it’s easy to make a profit off of trash picked stuff.
+When I was younger, my little cousin and I would go out every night before trash day with a shopping cart and load up.
+The best part is, with the invention of sites like Craigslist it’s easy to make a profit off of trash picked stuff.
 I sold a piece of shit nightstand to some dumbass for $15.